-Spiritual development is to discover, design, and deliver truths and principles about the spirit realm in order to build wisdom and skills to strengthen our spirit and overcome our desires of the flesh or temptations.
+Spiritual development is to gain knowledge that helps strengthen our spirit and overcome our desires of the flesh or temptations.

 Spiritual development doesn’t have to focus on a specific religion, though it could help, because there are many people who have studied religions and can help others learn, instead of hoping to figure it out on your own.
 If the word religion has a strong negative feeling for you, consider thinking of it as a philosophy, or an invitation to think and feel beyond our physical world.

 All worldviews and religions have similarities including the understanding that humans struggle with selfish desires, and our selfish desires can be overcome by developing internal personal beliefs and values based on truths and principles, or by external social laws.
 Humans want to belong and be accepted in a community.
 Despite our selfish nature we have great capacity for love, joy, and peace.
 All humans will face challenges in the world, and we have a desire to overcome challenges for a better future.
 However, our desire for a better future often struggles with our desire for immediate pleasure.

 The core differences in worldviews are the belief of a spirit world, whether God exists, or how many there are, whether God had a Son, how life came into existence, whether humans have eternal souls, the cause of our selfish nature, and the cure.

 Spiritual Development includes a situation, strategy, and tactics.
 The situation is our heart holds our spirit, our energy, and our deepest feelings of meaning in life.
 However, our mind holds the keys to the door of our heart.
 All spiritual battles (including emotional) are waged in our mind.
 Our primary battle is with our human nature, the path of least resistance, and our emotions.